 I paired it with a delicious pomegranate molasses French butter cream, rich egg yolks, vanilla bean paste and evaporated cane juice sugar—different but will make a world of difference in taste.
 From this point on, I'll be using only organic cane sugar instead of white sugar when making butter creams, it tastes better.
 However, it will be nice to bake this cake for an event; a birthday or whomsoever appreciates a delicious one-of-a-kind cake.

-Bake cake at 400 degrees for 10 minutes then after 10 minutes lower oven temperature and bake for the remaining 20-25 minutes until cake tester comes out clean.
+Bake cake at 400 degrees for 10 minutes then after 10 minutes lower oven temperature to 350 degrees and bake for the remaining 20-25 minutes until cake tester comes out clean.

 Pomegranate molasses french buttercream

 .Combine sugar and water in a medium saucepan.
 Heat over low heat, stirring with a metal spoon, until sugar has dissolved and the syrup is clear.
 Increase heat to medium-high and allow syrup to come to a boil.